azat-co/practicalnode/chapter4/chapter4.md

 For more information on how to configure Express.js settings and use Consolidate.js, refer to the Pro Express.js 4 book (Apress, 2014).

-## Jade and Express.js
+## Pug and Express.js

-Jade is compatible with Express.js out of the box (in fact, it&#39;s the default choice), so to use Jade with Express.js, you just need to install a template engine module (`jade`) (<https://www.npmjs.org/package/jade>) and provide an extension to Express.js via the `view engine` setting.).
+Pug is compatible with Express.js out of the box (in fact, it&#39;s the default choice), so to use Pug with Express.js, you just need to install a template engine module (`pug`) (<https://www.npmjs.org/package/pug>) and provide an extension to Express.js via the `view engine` setting.).

 For example, in the main server file we set the setting:

-    app.set('view engine', 'jade');
+    app.set('view engine', 'pug');

 **Note**  If you use `$ express <app_name>` command-line tool, you can add the option for engine support, i.e., `–e` option for EJS and –H for Hogan.
 This will add EJS or Hogan automatically to your new project.
-Without either of these options, the express-generator (versions 4.0.0-4.2.0) will use Jade.
+Without either of these options, the express-generator (versions 4.0.0-4.2.0) will use Pug.

-In the route file, we can call the template—for example, `views/page.jade` (the `views` folder name is another Express.js default, which can be overwritten with the `view` setting):
+In the route file, we can call the template—for example, `views/page.pug` (the `views` folder name is another Express.js default, which can be overwritten with the `view` setting):

     app.get('/page', function(req, res, next){
       //get the data dynamically